Is Career Counseling Worth It?

 To choose which counselor to work with, there are a few things you’ll need to consider in addition to their credentials and references:

 - Do you need a counselor or a coach?
-Although the terms are used interchangeably, some career counselors will have clinical training and a long-term counseling approach.
+Although the terms are interchangeable, some career counselors will have clinical training and a long-term counseling approach.
 In contrast, career coaches are usually more short-term and direct.

 - What is your gut feeling?
-To have the most success, you should have a good rapport with your counselor.
+To succeed most, you should have a good rapport with your counselor.

 - What is their counseling style?
 Do they have a structured process that they follow, or do they customize their approach based on what you need?